Automimicry: False head

 Many insects have filamentous "tails" at the ends of their wings and patterns of markings on the wings themselves.
 These combine to create a "false head".
 This misdirects predators such as birds and jumping spiders (Salticidae).
 Spectacular examples occur in the hairstreak butterflies; when perching on a twig or flower, they commonly do so upside down and shift their rear wings repeatedly, causing antenna-like movements of the "tails" on their wings.
 Studies of rear-wing damage support the hypothesis that this strategy is effective in deflecting attacks from the insect's head.

 Natural selection in favour of features that deflect predators' attacks is straightforward to explain: variants of patterns that more effectively deflect attack are favoured, since animals with ineffective variants are likely to be killed.
 Naturalists since Edward B. Poulton in his 1890 book The Colours of Animals have noted that butterflies with eyespots or other false head markings can be expected to escape with minor wing damage while the predator gets only "a mouthful of hindwing" instead of an insect meal.
 In Poulton's words:

 A 1981 experiment confirmed the expected correlation between deceptiveness and survival in butterflies.

+Centipedes' last segments often mimic their heads by having a similar coloration and having the ultimate legs mimicking the antennae; this is thought to prevent predators from telling apart their heads, which have forcipules, from their arguably defenseless last trunk segments.

 Among vertebrates, snakes such as the rubber boa and the coral snake coil up and hide their head, instead displaying their tail as a false head.
 Some fishes such as the foureye butterflyfish have eyespots near their tails, and when mildly alarmed swim slowly backwards, presenting the tail as a head; however, various hypotheses for the function of such eyespots have been proposed.
 Several species of pygmy owl bear false eyes (ocelli) on the back of the head, misleading predators into reacting as though they were the subject of an aggressive stare.